 If its important that you know something about the technologies we work with every day, then this page will provide you with the detail you need.

-We still have the knowledge, development and test environments and licenses to work with a wide variety of older languages, toolkits, databases and softare.
+We make a point to retain the knowledge and skills, the development/test environments and licenses to work with a wide variety of older languages, toolkits, databases and software.
 If you are getting the runaround from other consultants, give us a call.

 The Microsoft stack remains our primary toolkit of choice.
-Our team uses a combination of Visual Studio 2013 and 2017 to build and maintain our existing systems.
 We can build and deploy with .NET Runtime from 2.0 onwards, including the latest .NET Core releases.
-We test first on Windows 7 and 10 systems using HD screens.
+We test first on Windows 10 systems using HD screens, and then cross check on Windows 7 (since so many older clients are still out there), and several different browsers.

-We use a variety of add-ins and toolkits to enhance the development experience as required, including Entity Framework, CodeSmith, and third party libraries from GrapeCity, ComponentOne, Infragistics, Active Reports, and XlsGen.
+We use a variety of add-ins and toolkits to enhance the development experience as required, including Entity Framework, CodeSmith, and third party libraries from GrapeCity, ComponentOne, Infragistics, Active Reports and MSXML.
 If you require other toolkits let us know.

-We also use a number of open Source toolkits when required.
+We also use a number of Open Source toolkits when required, especially for browser based solutions.
 Once we have established your requirements and the type of application that will be produced, we start to look at the tools that offer the best fit to your needs.

 If you need a Web Application we will probably start with an ASP.NET MVC framework, and customise the technology on the backend and front end according to your needs.
 The main decision point will be whether you are able to use commercial libraries, or if you prefer to use open source toolkits for the (browser) user interfaces.